icdevsorg/ovs-ledger/readme.md

 - `cert`: Certificate utilities for the Internet Computer.
 - `icrc1-mo`, `icrc2-mo`, `icrc3-mo`, `icrc4-mo`: Libraries that implement the respective ICRC token standards.
 - `sha2`: For hashing and book keeping in memo fields

+## OVS Default Behavior

+This motoko class has a default OVS behavior that sends cycles to the developer to provide funding for maintenance and continued development.
+In accordance with the OVS specification and ICRC85, this behavior may be overridden by another OVS sharing heuristic or turned off.
+We encourage all users to implement some form of OVS sharing as it helps us provide quality software and support to the community.

+Default behavior: This library is dependent on other libraries that utilize OVS but does not employ any additional default behavior unless an OVS heuristic is provided.

+Default Beneficiary: ICDevs.org

+Additional Behavior: Utilizes the icrc75.mo library by ICDevs.org: https://github.com/icdevsorg/icrc75.mo

 ## Contributing